krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **database_name** is used.
 Determination of the **iprop_logfile** default value will not use values from the [dbmodules] section.)

+**kadmind_listen**
+    (Comma-separated list.)
+Tells the :ref:`kadmind(8)` daemon to only bind to certain addresses.
+An optional port number, separated from the address by a colon, may be included.
+If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
+    (NOTE: The daemon expects all addresses specified to exist and be able to be bound to.
+If it fails binding to any of the addresses then the daemon will fail to start.)

 **kadmind_port**
     (Port number.)
-Specifies the port on which the :ref:`kadmind(8)` daemon is to listen for this realm.
+Specifies the port on which the :ref:`kadmind(8)` daemon is to listen for this realm if not specified in an address in ``kadmind_listen``.
 The assigned port for kadmind is 749, which is used by default.

 **key_stash_file**
     (String.)
 Specifies the location where the master key has been